-All staff Report any incidents related to CDs of which they become aware.
-All staff who are involved in the prescribing, Be familiar with the SOPs relevant to their work areas and work as set out in these. supplying, administering or disposing of CDs, or Escalate any concerns about related matters and report any incidents that occur. who manage such staff Maintain practice in line with the table overleaf, which details which categories of staff can undertake which roles within this policy.
-The Controlled Drug The CDAO is the Chief Nurse within Barts Health NHS Trust.
-Accountable Officer (CDAO) The CDAO is responsible for all aspects of the safe and secure management of CDs within the Trust.
+Report any incidents related to CDs of which they become aware.
+Be familiar with the SOPs relevant to their work areas and work as set out in these.
+Escalate any concerns about related matters and report any incidents that occur.
+Maintain practice in line with the table overleaf, which details which categories of staff can undertake which roles within this policy.
+The CDAO is the Chief Nurse within Barts Health NHS Trust.
+The CDAO is responsible for all aspects of the safe and secure management of CDs within the Trust.
 This includes ensuring that safe systems are in place for the management and use of CDs, monitoring and auditing the management systems and investigation of concerns and incidents related to CDs.
-The CDAO must ensure there are adequate and up-to-date

-ווחס וועגנ SOPs in place in relation to the management and use of CDs.
+The CDAO must ensure there are adequate and up-to-date SOPs in place in relation to the management and use of CDs.
 All SOPs must be formally approved by the CDAO or a nominated deputy, although the CDAO retains final responsibility.
 The regulatory requirements for CDAOs are set out in full in the Controlled Drugs (Supervision of Management and Use) Regulations DOH 2013; The CDAO must ensure that there are adequate and up-to- date SOPs in place in relation to the management and use of CDs.
 Committees The Medicines Safety Committee is responsible for monitoring incidents through Datix and to ensure appropriate escalation to the CDAO and relevant Central, Site and CAG governance teams.